Skip to main contents

 Service is the greatest of all virtues for humanity

-He decided that in order to guarantee the independence and permanency of the foundation, he would have to remain aloof of the foundation’s endowment.
-He therefore donated one billion Won worth of stock and 330,000 square meters of land.
-He also drew up a condition in the charter that should the foundation be terminated for any reason that its property should be turned over to the government.
-This was to guarantee that the foundation’s property would in no way come under the control of private concerns and interests.
-In June 1971, Ho-Am additionally contributed one-third of his remaining assets, or about 6 billion Won, to the foundation.
+Before establishing the foundation, he conducted intensive research on fundraising methods, foundation operations, and the philanthropic activities of renowned international organizations such as the Nobel Foundation and the Rockefeller Foundation.
+Ho-Am decided that in order to guarantee the independence and permanence of the foundation, its endowment should not run out so he therefore donated one billion won worth of stock and 330,000 square meters of land to the foundation.
+He also included a stipulation in the charter that, in the event the foundation is closed for any reason, all of its assets should be transferred to the government.
+This was to guarantee that the foundation’s endowment would not come under the control of private concerns and interests.
+In 1971, Ho-Am additionally contributed one-third of his wealth to the foundation.

 • Ho-Am at the Doui Literature Award Ceremony